Air Fryer Orange Chicken

 Can I use whole breasts?

 Yes!
-If you’d rather air fryer the chicken as whole breasts instead of chunks, follow the same process as my air fryer chicken breasts.
+If you’d rather air fry the chicken as whole breasts instead of chunks, follow the same process as my air fryer chicken breasts.
 Once cooked, douse in the sauce.
+From testing, I found whole breasts take about 18-20 minutes, depending on the thickness.
+Use a meat thermometer to double-check they’ve reached 165°F.

 Can I oven-bake the chicken?